 I had been mediating Harold and Emma’s (not their real names) pricey estate dispute all morning and now into the afternoon.
 The siblings, each in their early 70s, started several hundred thousand dollars apart in their opening demands and had made tremendous progress.
 Both were lovely to work with – and completely stuck in their negotiations over who would inherit what percent of their father’s estate.

 Lovely except for their almost comically frequent use of the F-bomb.
-Two refined, well-educated, generally pleasant adults tossing out the F-word and other choice expletives like truck drivers.
+Two refined, well-educated, generally pleasant adults tossing out the F-word and other choice expletives every other sentence.

 It was the last $5,000 dividing them that proved the hardest, and, it appeared, the downfall of the mediation’s almost-success.
 We’d spent an hour on that $5K, a pittance in the grand scheme of the money they were discussing, but powerfully symbolic nonetheless.